cleanflight/cleanflight/docs/Controls.md

 Throttle positions above this level will send max_command to the esc's.

 MAX_COMMAND -
 This is the max command to the esc's from the flight controller.
-It is typically set to the max throw of the throttle

 In depth videos explaining these terms are available from Joshua Bardwell here: